- Country or region

 - Bilateral trade in services soared by 72.2% between 2011 and 2020, amounting to €18.6 billion in 2020.

 - The EU remains South Korea's biggest foreign direct investor, ahead of Japan and the US.

-1 July 2021 marked the 10th anniversary of the EU-South Korea free trade agreement.
+1 July 2021 marked the 10th anniversary of the EU-Republic of Korea free trade agreement.
 The agreement eliminates duties for industrial and agricultural goods in a progressive, step-by-step manner.

 The majority of import duties were removed in 2011.
 The remaining ones – with the exception of a limited number of agricultural products – were removed after five years on 1 July 2016.